Hvass-Labs/swarmops/README.md

 Unit Tests
 ----------

-Unit-tests / nose-tests are found in test_all.py which test the optimizers with thousands of different configurations.
+Unit-tests / nose-tests are found in the file test_all.py which test the optimizers with thousands of different configurations.
 The purpose is to test whether exceptions are raised somewhere and if the output is of the expected data-type.
 The optimization results are not tested for correctness because these